|Looking for something to do? Fountain Inn has plenty of family-friendly, community-centered activities|

 “Fountain Inn has a true downtown,” she said.
 “We can truly have it down our Main Street.
 It is a time of year for people to see each other and it has grown to be a special holiday for residents and those who visit.”

 The festival incorporates a variety of events, including a 5K and kid’s fun run for Lauren’s hope Foundation, a pumpkin patch sponsored by Fountain Inn Elementary, The Peg Leg Bates Dance Competition and the Aunt Het Quilt Show sponsored by the Nimble Thimbles Quilt Guild.

 The Christmas season kicks off with the Spirit of Christmas Past in early December.
-The two-weekend event begins with the Fountain Inn Chamber’s Christmas parade and the City's Christmas tree lighting, and then continues with carriage rides through the streets of downtown.
+The two week event begins with the Fountain Inn Chamber’s Christmas parade the Rudolph Run and the City's Christmas tree lighting, and then continues with carriage rides through the streets of downtown.
 Riders can enjoy the Colonial Williamsburg-like atmosphere created by homeowners participating in the Fountain Inn Garden Club’s home decorating contest.

 “The only way we can have a Christmas festival is by the homeowners, our downtown merchants and the City, decorating and taking such pride in their homes, their businesses and our wonderful city,” Bentley said.
 “That’s what makes Fountain Inn special - it’s a community that works together.”

-The Fountain Inn Farmers’ Market, held Saturday mornings, June through September, gives local growers the chance to reach their neighbors and provides residents with fresh produce and other local treats.
+The Fountain Inn Farmers’ Market, held Saturday mornings, May through September, gives local growers the chance to reach their neighbors and provides residents with fresh produce and other local treats.
 Average attendance is 400 to 700 people every Saturday morning.